eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

 - **Use zero-copy for a single publisher (from your code):**

+  Zero-copy can be activated for a single publisher from the eCAL API:
   Zero copy could be activated either per connection or for a complete system using the eCAL configuration file.
   To activate it for a specific publisher this ``CPublisher`` `API function <https://eclipse-ecal.github.io/ecal/_api/classeCAL_1_1CPublisher.html#_CPPv4N4eCAL10CPublisher17ShmEnableZeroCopyEb>`_ needs to be called.